ThinhVu/Mmosoft.Facebook.Sdk/README.md

+# Disclaim
+The project is not under maintained.
+Be aware to using it in production.

 # Mmosoft.Facebook.Sdk
 This api using your user email and password to like page or join group rather than using graph api.